Tyrannosaurus Rex Facts

 Scientists also believe that a large portion of the brain was allocated to smelling making the T. Rex a very strong sniffer.
 If you combine the strength of the eyes with the strong sense of smell you very quickly appreciate how these two natural abilities would have made the Tyrannosaurus a very effective predator.

-Also Check Out → Large Meat-Eater Dinosaurs
+Also Check Out → Bringing Dinosaurs Back To Life

 The Tail